Counterparty Capital · April 2026 v2.0

 Counterparty Capital

 Counterparty Capital is built for exactly this purpose: modern community bank infrastructure with an API-first integration layer, automated compliance tooling, and deep expertise in digital asset operations.
+We acquire community banks with underwater, long-dated bond portfolios at mark-to-market prices, then transform them into modern BaaS platforms.

 Buy yesterday's bank.
 Build tomorrow's infrastructure.